 - Unit 2: Arguments about Self-Government

-- Unit 3: Arguments about a More Perfect Union
+- Unit 3: Arguments about Equality and a More Perfect Union

 You should expect daily reading assignments, frequent low-stakes quizzes, and three unit tests or other assessments per quarter.
 Your quarterly grades will be based on your performance on quizzes and tests, the quality of your class participation, and any extra-credit projects you complete.
 Quizzes will test your retrieval based on the readings, but all unit tests will be open-note, so take good notes.
 There will be a comprehensive final examination.

 The successful student will exhibit not just technical proficiency with persuasive speaking and writing, but also a willingness to enter imaginatively into the speaker’s or writer’s own milieu.
 The imaginative part requires a degree of self-forgetfulness that will stand you in good stead as you move through life.
 The good news is that we can all do it.
 The bad news is that many people find it difficult, so start now.

 Classroom participation will be very important in this class—not just because your grade depends on it, but because there is no better way to understand these arguments than to climb inside them.
 I will grade class participation daily, and please be aware that (as with many things) too much is as bad as too little; like Goldilocks, we are aiming for “just right.”